agregorash/UFC_Match_Outcome_Predictor/README.md

 Win streaks are a top 15 contributing factor but fall short of top 5.

-#### Future Analysis & What we would do differently:
+# Future Analysis & What we would do differently:

-# Test a wider variety of models
+## Test a wider variety of models
-## KNN
+### KNN
-## Decision Tree
+### Decision Tree
-# Test variable correlations to betting payouts
+## Test variable correlations to betting payouts
-# Create a fighter database in order to compare potential future matchups
+## Create a fighter database in order to compare potential future matchups
+## Database
+### Instead of cleaning and breaking our largest kaggle data file into two separate files is to pull different csvs of data from a a different source.
-# Store data in JSON structure
+### Store data in JSON structure